Why “structure” is a real scientific topic

 Where “structured water” claims diverge

 Many commercial claims extend beyond what those measurements can prove.
 The data show changes in structure under controlled conditions; they do not prove long-term “memory” effects or universal health outcomes.
-When a claim exceeds what primary evidence supports, we label it as interpretation or allegation.
+A consumer product needs measurements on that product, suitable controls, and a method matched to its claimed endpoint.

 Practical takeaway